 On top of everything we have to worry about these uncertain days, if you stayed at a Marriott brand hotel or resort recently, you should be worrying about identity theft and other personal security issues.

-There’s been a massive breach – since I stayed at one recently, I am personally at risk.
+There’s been a massive security breach – since I stayed at one recently, I am personally at risk.
 Maybe you, too.

 Marriott does not identify the hotel or resort or brand name, but the breach is through the Marriott Bonvoy loyalty program, which links your credit card information, name and address, US Passport information, driver’s license, employer’s name and other important personal data.